 Starting your own business also means that you’re starting a brand reputation from scratch.
 This can be crippling in the staffing world.
 Employers and prospects will have little interest in gambling their careers and companies on an unproven commodity, which makes it very tough to find clients as an unknown company in the staffing world.
 You may have to invest serious capital in marketing or sink hours into networking before you can start to attract clientele.
 Unfortunately, most start-up business owners can’t afford to wait around for a reputation to form after they’ve already blown most of their savings to get their doors open.

 Staffing franchises offer a completely different experience for prospective business owners eyeing the staffing and recruitment sectors.

 Unlike self-starting, launching a staffing business with a staffing franchise is very inclusive and attainable.
-Informed by decades of experience and the success stories of dozens of Americans, staffing franchises like AtWork equip prospective franchisees with all the skills, contacts, resources, and competencies they need to get started.
+Informed by decades of experience and the success stories of dozens of franchisees, staffing franchises like AtWork equip entrepreneurs with all the skills, contacts, resources, and competencies they need to get started.
 You don’t need any experience in the staffing or recruitment world to launch a staffing franchise.